Logo close icon

 Our communications are designed to support you in deciding your future and keep you up to date about student finance, employment opportunities and student activities available at Middlesex University.

-This course is fast-paced and hands-on and provides you with the knowledge and skills to enable you to work safely and effectively in a hospital laboratory.
-You will evaluate evidence underpinning practice and be enabled to develop your knowledge of the aetiology of disease diagnosis and treatment through the study of biomedical science specialist subjects.
+This course is fast-paced and hands-on and provides you with the knowledge and skills to enable you to work safely and effectively in diagnostics laboratories.
+You will evaluate the evidence underpinning practice and be able to develop your knowledge of the aetiology of disease diagnosis and treatment through the study of biomedical science specialist subjects.

 Modules